 Criminology, Gender and Sexualities, MSc

-This new MSc in Criminology, Gender and Sexualities is the only course of its kind in the UK.
-Explore growing trends towards gendered analyses of crime and punishment within the field of criminology.
+This unique MSc in Criminology, Gender and Sexualities is the only course of its kind in the UK.
+Explore growing trends towards gendered analyses of crime & punishment within the field of criminology.

 This master's course draws upon a wide range of perspectives to explore contemporary debates in criminology.
 You'll consider the impact of the #MeToo campaign, the implications of sexual consent, and how different legal systems deal with sex-trafficking and drug-related crimes.
 You'll also address how mainstream theory and research has addressed issues such as gender and sexuality.